Admire, Kansas

 Admire is a city in Lyon County, Kansas, United States.
 As of the 2020 census, the population of the city was 130.

 History

 Admire was founded in 1886.
 It was named for one of its founders, Jacob Admire.

 The first post office in Admire was established in November 1886.

 Admire was a station and shipping point on the Missouri Pacific Railroad.
 By the mid 1990s, rail service in Admire had been discontinued, and the tracks are now being used as a rail trail.

-Admire's current acting mayor is Robert Reust.
-The former mayor, prior to January 2022, was Michael Spade, a local farmer.
+Admire's current acting mayor is Donna Uhl.
+The former mayor, prior to January 2024, was Robert Reust.